Gifts That Disappoint: Seven Rules of Gift-Giving Explained

 All of us have different preferences when it comes to the gifts we receive and most of us believe the best gift is one that is given by someone we care about who truly understands what will please us.
 We like to be surprised, but most of us don’t want to be “too” surprised when we open a package.

 In many cultures, gift-giving is a highly formalized event and it reflects traditions that run deep.
 There are expectations about gift-giving in families and between couples and friends, as well.
 However, according to Galak, Givi, and Williams (2016), there are a number of “rules” that givers are following when selecting a gift, but those rules may not be the ones that their recipients tend to follow.

 They determined that certain types of gifts can create problems:

 - When a giver wants to impress the recipient with a “Big Deal” kind of gift; this might be something that the giver assumes the recipient would value based on what the giver believes is impressive.

 - The giver might also prefer to give a complete gift, like a set of knives, when the recipient would prefer that a single good knife (potentially costing as much as the complete set) be received.

-- Some givers may believe that gift should be material, tangible gifts when a recipient would much prefer something more experiential (like a fishing trip or night out) than the giver might think to choose.
+- Some givers may believe that gifts should be material, tangible gifts when a recipient would much prefer something more experiential (like a fishing trip or night out) than the giver might think to choose.

 Galak et al. also assessed that a mismatch between giver and recipient characteristics could also lead to a "gift rift" between people.